djbpitt/collatexInstallation/collatex-installation.md

     alignment_table = collate(collation)
     print(alignment_table)

-and click the Run button to show the results.
+When you click the Run button, the results appear below the cell, and a new empty cell opens below that.
+To test your Graphviz integration, type:

+    collate(collation,output="svg")

+into the next cell and click Run again, and a graphic representation of the collation should appear below the cell.
+(The cells on an IPython notebook know about one another, so the graph is drawn using the information you typed into the first cell.)

 ### Command line

 We typically use IPython notebook for experimentation and the command line for finished Python programs, and we’ll explain how to use CollateX from the command line in the workshop.
-If you are already familiar with working on the command line, you can save your Python code in a file (give it the traditional Python filename extension <q>.py</q>) and run it from the directory in which you’ve saved it with:
+If you are already familiar with working on the command line, you can save your Python code in a file (give it the traditional Python filename extension `.py`) and run it from the directory in which you’ve saved it with:

     python nameofscript.py